jarig/elite-reporter/README.md

 2. Set your game resolution dimensions in upper right corner
 3. Open the game
 4. Once in bulletin board and entered to Mission acceptance screen(the one with Decline/Accept buttons)
+   * Press ALT+ENTER to exit from fullscreen mode(unfortunately current version do not support screencaputring from Direct3D)
+   * Press CTRL+ALT+M to record mission start
+   * Press ALT+ENTER to return to fullscreen mode
+5. Once mission is going to be finished, again open the screen with mission accomplishment buttons(Give Cargo, etc)
+   * Press ALT+ENTER to exit from fullscreen mode
+   * Press CTRL+ALT+M to record mission end
+   * Press ALT+ENTER to return to fullscreen mode
+6. Once all missions are recorded and you quited the game you can export results using Export button
+   * Optionally you can go to Application->Settings and setup any program/script execution that can read provided json and publish results anywhere you want.